Spokane Convention Center: 2013 – 2015 expansion

 In 2012, voters approved another ballot measure to allow an additional expansion to the convention center.
 The $41 million expansion broke ground in July 2013 and provided a seamless addition to the north side of the Group Health Exhibit Hall and included expanding the exhibition space, adding more meeting rooms, and improving the Centennial Trail that runs adjacent to the convention center along the river.
 The 90000 sqft addition opened in February 2015.

+2026 use as wildfire evacuation center

+The convention center was a shelter for people evacuated during the 2026 Old Trails Fire.